LeeRichi/weather_app_flutter/README.md

 # Weather App

-A modern, responsive weather application built with Flutter.
-This app fetches real-time weather data from the OpenWeatherMap API and displays it in a user-friendly interface.
-It's designed to be fast, efficient, and visually appealing with smooth animations and intuitive navigation.
+A simple, responsive weather application built with Flutter.
+This app fetches real-time weather data from the OpenWeatherMap API and displays it in a user-friendly interface by Wolt Responsive Layout Grid.

 ## Features

 - **Real-time Weather Data**: Fetches weather information from the OpenWeatherMap API, including temperature, humidity, and wind speed for cities in Finland.
+The app ensures reliability and accuracy of this data through WeatherService unit tests.
+These tests validate the functionality of the API integration:
+Valid City Test: Ensures the app fetches correct weather data for valid city names, like Helsinki.
+Invalid City Handling: Verifies the app gracefully handles errors when invalid city names are entered, ensuring a seamless user experience even during unexpected scenarios.
+These tests are part of the core quality assurance strategy, ensuring the app performs reliably under different conditions.

-- **Responsive Design**: Uses Flutter’s responsive layout system to ensure the app looks great on all screen sizes, from smartphones to tablets and desktops.
+- **Responsive Design with Wolt Responsive Layout Grid**: Uses Flutter’s responsive layout system to ensure the app looks great on all screen sizes, from smartphones to tablets and desktops.
-- **Intuitive User Interface**: Simple, clean, and user-friendly design that focuses on providing essential weather information at a glance.

 ## Tech Stack